 If there are no complications in a Chapter 7 the case can be completed and you can receive your discharge in as little as a few months from the filing date.
 As with all chapters, a Chapter 7 bankruptcy prevents creditors from proceeding against you once the bankruptcy petition is filed.

 Once this is demonstrated and you decide Chapter 7 is right for you, it is important that you consult with a lawyer to make sure that you utilize the Bankruptcy Code provisions and Virginia statutes to exempt as much property as possible from the bankruptcy liquidation.
-This will allow you to obtain a discharge of all debts yet keep some if not all of your property.
+According to our Eastern District of Virginia Bankruptcy lawyers, this will allow you to obtain a discharge of all debts yet keep some if not all of your property.

 There is also an “automatic stay” that goes into effect as soon as you file your bankruptcy case.
 The stay bars all creditors from proceeding against you with collection actions during the pendency of your bankruptcy case.
 The only way that creditors can continue with collection actions is to file a Motion for Relief from Stay in the bankruptcy court and obtain court approval to move forward with their action.

 Assets and Exemptions in Chapter 7

 In a Chapter 7 bankruptcy, or liquidation proceeding, a trustee will be appointed to your case to review the value of your assets and see if they can sell any of your non -exempt assets for the benefit of your creditors.
 An individual debtor is allowed to keep certain exempt property, but to the extent there is nonexempt property of value, the chapter 7 trustee can sell it.
 The proceeds generated from the liquidation of assets by the bankruptcy trustee will be paid to your creditors who have filed proofs of claim in your bankruptcy case.

 What Is A Discharge?

 If they do continue to pursue collection, this is a violation of federal law and will subject them to sanctions.
 There are a few ways that a debtor can be prevented from obtaining a discharge, one of which is if there is a finding that the Chapter 7 filing was abusive.
 The key to preventing the Trustee from pursuing an abusive filing is to be upfront about your financial status and to provide all necessary information in the bankruptcy schedules.